Other Courses (Special topics, internship, independent study)

 HIST 169: THE U.S. AND THE ORIGINS OF THE COLD WAR, 3 credit hrs.

 The course focuses upon United States foreign policy during the early part of the Cold War.
 Students will read and discuss, as well as write papers about, a number of works that examine two major issues.
 The first deals with the ongoing debate over the origins of the United States- Soviet Union confrontation.
 The second is an examination of the different ways that American policymakers sought to contain what they assumed to be were instances of Soviet "aggression."

 HIST 172: WOMEN AND GENDER IN EARLY AMERICA, 3 credit hrs.

-Seventy years ago, a pioneering historian asked what U.S. history would look like if seen "through women's eyes."
+Eighty years ago, a pioneering historian asked what U.S. history would look like if seen "through women's eyes."
 In recent years, historians have tackled that project, producing a history of women and transforming our understanding of the past in the process.
 Focusing on early America from the period of contact, conquest, and settlement to the Civil War (1607-1865), this course pursues four related questions: How does our vision of early America change when we place women at the center of analysis?
 How does the process of "doing history" change when we place women at the center of analysis?
 How has gender shaped, and been shaped by, developments in early U.S. history?
 And how can we explain the differences among women's experiences?
-In this seminar, we will examine historical experiences common to American women while paying close attention to differences and divisions among them.
+In this seminar, we will examine historical experiences common to American women while paying close attention to differences and divisions among them, such as class, race, and age.
 We will also explore how individuals and groups have contested and perpetuated the ways Americans think about and experience gender in family life, education, sexuality, work, marriage, and politics.